james-tay/mygpio/README.md

 - a REST interface (just use curl)
 - expose internal runtime metrics as well sensor metrics to prometheus
 - publish events to an MQTT topic (eg, button press on a GPIO pin)
+- receive commands by subscribing to an MQTT topic (eg, set GPIO5 high, etc)
 - files on flash can be uploaded/downloaded over a TCP socket
 - Over-The-Air (OTA) firmware upgrades from an HTTP webserver
-- automatically connects to the wifi AP with the strongest signal
+- automatically (re)connects to the wifi AP with the strongest signal
-- power down to a low power mode for a certain duration
+- hibernate in a low power mode for a certain duration

 ## Initial Setup